 The cause of PCOS is unknown, although a combination of genetic and environmental factors may play a role.
 Having a first-degree relative with PCOS may also increase your risk.

 Many women with PCOS have insulin resistance—meaning their body cannot regulate blood sugar effectively.
 “In the setting of insulin resistance, the body produces more and more insulin, which decreases levels of a protein that usually bind excess androgen (male-type) hormones,” Dr. Darché said.
-“This can result in high androgen levels circulating in the bloodstream, which is a central feature to PCOS.”
+“This can result in high levels of androgens circulating in the bloodstream, which is a central feature to PCOS.”

 What PCOS symptoms should I look out for?